wp-plugins/upprev/readme.txt

 = 3.3.12 =

 Fixed using YARPP 4.x.
-Check upPrev compatybility with WordPress 3.5.
+Check upPrev compatibility with WordPress 3.5.

 = 3.3.11 =